utkuali/pacificheist-ESX-/README.md

-# Pacific Standard Bank Heist Script by utku
+# Pacific Standard Bank Heist

-Made by utku#9999 (UTK)
+This is a Pacific Standard Bank Heist script created by utku#9999 Feel free to edit this freely and post an improved or edited version of this script.

-You can edit this freely.
-If you want to share an improved or edited version of this script, just please ask for my permission and credit me.
+I would appreciate permissions beforehand and credits.

-Altough I'm not sure changing the file names may break the script.
-Just don't change it.
+Altough I'm not sure changing the file names may break the script, I would appreciate it if you don't change it.

 [My Discord](https://discord.gg/yqHmvcr)